Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/gui-and-depth.md

 The image shown above is the output of "DisplayDepth" showing no data from "Generic Depth."
 This means that:
   * Your game is not presenting a depth buffer.
   * You have the wrong options configured for "Generic Depth," and your depth buffer selection may be wrong.
-  * You have the wrong arguments chosen for your global preprocessor definitions.
+  * You have the wrong settings chosen for your global preprocessor definitions.

 ---